Internship posted by: Global Conscience Initiative

 One of the biggest human rights issues facing Cameroon today is prisoners' rights.
 Accused and convicted inmates of the country's prisons and police/gendarmerie cells suffer from the numerous life-threatening conditions of these facilities, including insufficient food provisions, inadequate medical attention, overcrowding, and violent and degrading treatment at the hands of guards, police, and other staff members.
 These conditions are compounded by the degeneration of criminal procedure standards: arbitrary bail, judicial inefficiency, and even administrative errors resulting in lost paperwork and forgotten prisoners.

 Resolving these issues has been a priority for GCI since the beginning of the organization, resulting in the formation of the Prisoners' Rights Project (PRP) in 2008.
-The PRP aimed to improve prison conditions and protect inmates' rights by collecting data on incarcerated persons, organizing education and training sessions for prison workers, mobilising and coordinating civil society to support prison communities, and providing legal assistance and representation to indigent detainees and prisoners.
+The PRP aim to improve prison conditions and protect inmates' rights by collecting data on incarcerated persons, organizing education and training sessions for prison workers, mobilising and coordinating civil society to support prison communities, and providing legal assistance and representation to indigent detainees and prisoners.

 About the Internship